 Jack's hobbyist customers purchased antique rose bushes each spring, but he had to start rooting plants months earlier.
 How was he to determine what buyers would want in advance?

-The Rose Club eventually led to “The Rose Letter,” a newsletter that was sold on a subscription basis to all customers.
-The newsletter announced the most anticipated varieties based on information gleaned from The Rose Club members input.
+We initiated a step in The Profit Process called the Customer Advisory Board, in this case, The Rose Club.
+The Rose Club consisted of Jack’s premium customers—the ones who purchased regularly and often.
+The club operated by invitation only (exclusivity has its own appeal) through two or three conference calls in the fall and winter.
+Its purpose was to set up a two-way conversation with trendsetters across the country.
+The Rose Club eventually led to The Rose Letter, a newsletter that was sold on a subscription basis to all customers.
+The newsletter announced the most anticipated varieties based on information gleaned from The Rose Club members.
 Spotlighting the most anticipated varieties fed more demand for those cuttings.
 In this way, the available information allowed the production cycle to match the demands of the marketplace.

 The many problems of a business often mask the most basic problem -- knowing what the customer wants.
 The Customer Advisory Board, if planned and executed properly, will tell you what your best customers want and are willing to pay a premium price for.
 Every business has a limit on capacity.
 The challenge is not just to enlarge that capacity to pursue mythical economies of scale; i.e. lower costs.
 The real challenge is to use and sell your existing capacity at a premium price and therefore a premium profit.
 You can’t do this without up-to-date information on what the customer wants.
 The best place to go for that information is the best customers you have.